 Introducing the FLIGHT™ Study.

-The FLIGHT™ Study [Facilitated Longitudinal Intensive Investigation of Genuine Health Transformation] builds upon the CHIRP™ Study as a foundation for capturing clinical data over time to test the hypothesis that comprehensive personalized lifestyle interventions will result in symptom abatement, improved health and potentially full disease reversal.
+The FLIGHT™ Study [Facilitated Longitudinal Intensive Investigation of Genuine Health Transformation] builds upon the CHIRP™ Study as a foundation for capturing clinical data over time to test the hypothesis that comprehensive personalized lifestyle interventions will result in symptom abatement, improved health and potentially full diagnosis reversal.
 The study tracks individual participants through 18 months of lifestyle interventions personalized to their needs.
 The full study aims to enroll up to 14 children with chronic health or developmental conditions.
 The study will be filmed, and the results shared with the public.

 Families interested in participating must meet the following criteria:

 - Have a child between the ages of 2 and 15 with at least one chronic health condition (such as autism, ADHD, autoimmune conditions, severe asthma, allergies, type II diabetes, mood disorders and more)

 - Must live within a set of specific zip codes in Northern Virginia.

 - Must have completed the CHIRP™ Survey on behalf of a child.